-My practice over the last 10+ years as a clinician focused on building a strong relationship with my patients.
+My clinical practice over the last 10+ years has been focused on building a strong relationship with my patients.
 I try to create a safe, empathic, and nonjudgmental space to help my patients feel comfortable self-disclosing so that we can begin working on achieving their goals.
 I enjoy working collaboratively with my patients to ensure that their needs are being met.

 I see therapy as like going to the gym for the mind.
 It’s a space where we can learn more about ourselves and increase our self-awareness about patterns that we have that don’t seem to be helpful anymore.
 By understanding the source of our pain/patterns we can feel more empowered to make the change.

 I completed my Doctorate in Clinical Psychology (Psy.D) at Chestnut Hill College in Philadelphia, PA.
 My training at Chestnut Hill College helped me to understand how our childhood experiences and relationships can continue to have an impact on our lives even into adulthood.
 I also began to explore more deeply how our varying identities can change and influence our view of the world.
 Having gone through my own multicultural journey as a second-generation Asian Indian American woman shaped my understanding of how culture and additional dimensions of diversity can influence the individual.
 Furthermore, my commitment to issues of diversity is demonstrated by my clinical and research training along with my past involvement in organizations such as Service and Education for Women against Abuse and my teaching internship in Kenya.

 I continued my training by completing my doctoral internship at New Mexico State University and completing my postdoctoral residency at Arizona State University.
 Working at ASU and NMSU have continued to help me build upon my ability to conceptualize my clients with a multicultural lens because of the diverse clientele seeking services.